Scream (franchise): Scream (2022)

-However, in early 2019, it was reported that Blumhouse Productions, which specializes in horror-themed films, was interested in reviving the series, and that head of studio Jason Blum was working on making such Scream installments happen.
+However, in early 2019, it was reported that Blumhouse Productions was interested in reviving the series, and that head of studio Jason Blum was working on making such Scream installments happen.
 In November 2019, Spyglass Media Group acquired the rights to make a new Scream film.
-It was unknown at the time if it would be a sequel, reboot, or remake.
-It was also unknown if Williamson would return.
 The next month, it was announced that the film would feature a new cast but could possibly feature appearances from previous main cast members.

 In March 2020, it was announced that Matt Bettinelli-Olpin and Tyler Gillett would direct the fifth installment, with Williamson serving as an executive producer, and that the film had already entered official development, with filming planned to begin in May 2020.
-In May 2020, it was announced that Neve Campbell was in talks to reprise her role as Sidney Prescott in the fifth film.
 That same month, it was announced David Arquette would be reprising his role of Dewey Riley for the fifth film; James Vanderbilt and Guy Busick were announced as additional writers.
-It was also confirmed that the film would begin production later in the year in Wilmington, North Carolina when safety protocols to deal with the COVID-19 pandemic were in place.
-In June 2020, Variety reported that the film is set to be distributed by Paramount Pictures and was initially aiming for a 2021 release, which would be 25 years since the first movie was released in 1996.
-They also noted that it is still not known if Cox or Campbell, or any other legacy actors other than Arquette, will reprise their roles.
-On July 31, 2020, Cox posted a video to her official Instagram account, confirming her return to the franchise for the fifth installment.
+In June 2020, Variety reported that the film would be distributed by Paramount Pictures and was initially aiming for a 2021 release, which would be 25 years since the first movie was released in 1996.
+On July 31, 2020, Cox confirmed her return to the franchise for the fifth installment.
 The news was then confirmed by various other outlets.
 In August 2020, Melissa Barrera and Jenna Ortega were cast in undisclosed roles.
 In the same month, Paramount Pictures announced that the film is scheduled to be released on January 14, 2022, having been delayed from its original 2021 tentative release due to the COVID-19 pandemic.
 In September 2020, Jack Quaid joined the cast in an undisclosed role.
 In the same month, it was confirmed that Neve Campbell and Marley Shelton would return to reprise their roles with Dylan Minnette, Mason Gooding, Kyle Gallner, Jasmin Savoy Brown, Mikey Madison, and Sonia Ben Ammar joining the cast.
-Filming commenced on September 22, 2020.
-On November 18, 2020, Williamson confirmed on Twitter that filming had concluded and that the film's official title would simply be Scream.
+Filming began on September 22, 2020.
+In November 2020, Williamson confirmed that the film's official title would simply be Scream.

+Scream was released on January 14, 2022, by Paramount Pictures.